Kasheftin/nuxt-nest-graphql-auth/README.md

 $ cd frontend
 ````

 The backend url is `http://localhost:3001/graphql`.
 We have to add it to several configuration files.
-Let us start with the usual `.env`:
+Let's start with the usual `.env`:
 ````
 BASE_URL_CLIENT=http://localhost:3001/graphql
 BASE_URL_SERVER=http://localhost:3001/graphql